-- Contribute to the production of a variety of public relations communications (e.g., print and digital newsletters, brochures, reports, social media content, Web-based content, videos, multimedia presentations, presentation slides, digital communications, etc.) - Apply fundamental design principles to enhance visual communications (i.e., balance, proximity, alignment, repetition, contrast and space) - Work independently and collaboratively to enhance the effectiveness of communications for diverse channels\ and audiences using a range of tools and applications (e.g., digital and video cameras, scanners, social media applications, photo editing, design, presentation, desktop and/or Web publishing software, etc.) and multimedia or interactive elements (e.g., images, graphics, audio or video, hypertext, animations, social media interactivity, etc.) - Manage files for version control, consistency, security and compliance with organizational standards and protocols for communications - Apply creative approaches to the production of print, digital, multimedia and interactive communications - Adhere to the requirements of legislation and regulations related to accessibility of communications, including but not limited to the Accessibility for Ontarians with Disabilities Act, 2004, S.O.
+- Contribute to the production of targeted public relations communications (e.g., print and digital newsletters, brochures, reports, social media content, Web-based content, videos, multimedia presentations, presentation slides, digital communications, etc.) - Apply fundamental design principles to enhance visual communications (i.e. balance, proximity, alignment, repetition, contrast and space) - Work independently and collaboratively to enhance the effectiveness of communications for diverse channels and audiences using a range of tools and applications (e.g., digital and video cameras, scanners, social media applications, photo editing, design, presentation, desktop and/or Web publishing software, etc.) and multimedia or interactive elements (e.g., images, graphics, audio or video, hypertext, animations, social media interactivity, etc.) - Manage files for version control, consistency, security and compliance with organizational standards and protocols for communications - Apply creative approaches to the production of print, digital, multimedia and interactive communications - Adhere to the requirements of legislation and regulations related to accessibility of communications, including but not limited to the Accessibility for Ontarians with Disabilities Act, 2004, S.O.
 2004, c.
-11 - Show respect for diversity in the production of public relations communications - Comply with ethical and legal obligations related to intellectual property, copyright, fair use, plagiarism and acknowledgement of sources, privacy and confidentiality of information, and defamation select information sources, research tools and results, and apply analytical skills to guide the development of communication objectives, selection of strategies and tactics and evaluation of the impact of public relations activities.
+11 - Show respect for diversity in the production of public relations communications - Comply with ethical and legal obligations related to intellectual property, copyright, fair use, plagiarism and acknowledgement of sources, privacy and confidentiality of information, and defamation use research results and analytical skills to guide the development of communication objectives and public relations activities, evaluate their impact, and support organizational objectives and stakeholder relationships.

-- Select and use appropriate research methods and protocols for diverse information needs (e.g., online and library research, social and other media monitoring, surveys, focus groups, interviews, media or environmental scan, etc.) - Identify data sources (e.g., stakeholders\, news and current events, databases, social media, industry and government reports, etc.) for a range of research needs - Collect data on stakeholder\ attitudes, opinions, expectations, satisfaction and/or perceptions of an organization's qualities, operations and reputation to support the planning and evaluation of public relations activities - Evaluate the impact of public relations activities against objectives or key performance indicators using a variety of evaluation techniques (e.g., metrics, monitoring tools, surveys, interviews, data analysis, etc.) - Determine the reliability, authority, legality, relevance and currency of information and information sources - Collect appropriate primary, secondary, formal, informal, qualitative, quantitative, formative and summative data for project planning and evaluation purposes - Contribute to a competitive analysis to support the development of communication objectives - Communicate and collaborate professionally and ethically with stakeholders\ to gather the information needed to support the communications planning and evaluation processes - Use results of public relations activities to guide the strategic planning process engage stakeholders\ by adapting language, tone and presentation style to the public relations purpose, situation, audience and channel(s)\.
+- Use appropriate research methods and protocols for specific information needs (e.g., online and library research, social and other media monitoring, surveys, focus groups, interviews, media or environmental scan, etc.) - Select data sources (e.g., stakeholders, news and current events, databases, social media, industry and government reports, etc.) to guide the planning, implementation and evaluation of public relations activities - Collect and analyze data on stakeholder attitudes, opinions, expectations, satisfaction and/or perceptions of an organization's qualities, operations and reputation to support the planning and evaluation of public relations activities - Evaluate the impact of public relations activities against objectives or key performance indicators using a variety of evaluation techniques (e.g., metrics, monitoring tools, surveys, interviews, data analysis, etc.) - Determine the reliability, authority, legality, relevance and currency of information and information sources - Coordinate the collection of appropriate primary, secondary, formal, informal, qualitative, quantitative, formative and summative data for project planning and evaluation purposes - Assess the need for a competitive analysis to support the development of communication objectives - Communicate and collaborate professionally and ethically with stakeholders to gather the information needed to support the communications planning and evaluation processes - Recommend tactics and strategies for public relations activities based on research and analysis - See Glossary engage stakeholders by adapting language, tone and presentation style to the public relations purpose, situation, audience and channel(s).